 Some children may be able to adapt and work quite well in a large school with a large number of pupils, whereas other children may be better suited to schools which have smaller classrooms and smaller class sizes.

 “You may want to consider whether the school has a peer group for your deaf child and whether there are other deaf children.
-It’s also important to know whether the school has experience in supporting a deaf child.
-If it’s a mainstream school that doesn’t have a unit attached to it, then maybe a specialist school would be better,” says Peter Weston, Family Support Team Manager at the National Deaf Children’s Society (NDCS).
+It’s also important to know whether the school has experience in supporting a deaf child,” says Peter Weston, Family Support Team Manager at the National Deaf Children’s Society (NDCS).

 Both schools will work towards similar standards that you would expect for any child.
 However, the curriculum may be adapted slightly to meet the needs of the children in a specialist school.